vippsas/vipps-recurring-api/vipps-recurring-api.md

 }
 ```

-The `vippsConfirmationUrl` should be used to redirect the user to the VippsMobilepay landing
+The `vippsConfirmationUrl` should be used to redirect the user to the Vipps MobilePay landing
 page.
 The user can then confirm their identity and receive a prompt to accept the
 agreement within Vipps or MobilePay.